 What does it mean to be poor in Britain and America?
 For decades the primary narrative about poverty in both countries is that it has been caused by personal flaws or ‘bad life decisions’ rather than policy choices or economic inequality.
 This misleading account has become deeply embedded in the public consciousness with serious ramifications for how financially vulnerable people are seen, spoken about and treated.

-Drawing on a two-year multi-platform initiative, this book by award-winning journalist and author Mary O’Hara, asks how we can overturn this fundamentally pernicious portrayal once and for all.
+Drawing on a two-year multi-platform initiative, this book by award-winning journalist and author Mary O’Hara, asks how we can overturn this portrayal once and for all.
 Crucially, she turns to the real experts to try to find answers – the people who live it.

 "In a time of extreme social and economic division, Mary O'Hara lifts the lid on who truly benefits from keeping us divided and how we can flip the script of poverty to make a fairer society for all.
 A powerful and important book."
 Mahsuda Snaith, author of How to Find Home

 “Rich people should be required to read this book and poor people should be allowed to.
 I have rarely seen a more broad and beautiful picture of people who have done more with less than this book.
 O’Hara has woven a rich tapestry of joy and terror and talent and lost opportunities and the picture she draws is the most comprehensive description of poverty I’ve seen yet.”
 Linda Tirado, journalist and author of 'Hand to mouth'

 "I worked with Mary, and she sees the potential of talent and magic in every kid and every adult.
 This book explores the absolute travesty of blaming each other."
 Conrad Murray, BAC Beatbox Academy